 OUR MISSION IS UNIQUE

-At ENHANCE, we support healthcare providers holistically by simultaneously improving their professional skillfulness, while facilitating attention to their own health.
+At ENHANCE, we support healthcare providers by improving their communication skillfulness.
+Combined with the Flinders Program, we also have the resources to facilitate attention to their own health.
 We firmly believe that caring for the physical and emotional well-being of caregivers is essential to reimagining healthcare.

 The combination of physical, mental, and emotional labor takes an alarming toll on the 7.8 million health professionals (practitioners and technical workers) in the United States, resulting in obesity, chronic conditions, mental health issues and a 5% greater risk of being hospitalized.